 I adore these Mediterranean calzones.
-Tangy artichoke hearts, smoky roasted red peppers, and bold kalamata olives mingle with a cheese-melty feta-ricotta mix.
-And then just a smidge of pizza sauce for added tomato-y zip.
-I like to add the veggies first, so that the sauce and the cheesy goodness melt into the toppings while baking.
-One big happy Mediterranean melt-fest.
+Tangy artichoke hearts, smoky roasted red peppers, and bold kalamata olives mingle with a melty feta-ricotta cheese mix and just a smidge of pizza sauce, adding a tomato-y zip.
+I like to add the veggies first, so the sauce and the cheesy goodness melt into the toppings while baking.
+One big, happy Mediterranean melt-fest.

 Cheesy bliss!
 With artichoke hearts, roasted red peppers, kalamata olives, and a cheesy feta-ricotta filling, these calzones are hand-held happiness.

 - Prep Time: 30 minutes

 - 2 (16-ounce) whole wheat pizza dough balls (we like Trader Joe’s refrigerated pizza dough)

 - 2 cups ricotta cheese (whole milk or low-fat works)

 - 1/2 cup canned artichoke hearts in water, drained and roughly chopped